mParticle/docs/src/pages/integrations/iterable/event/index.md

 * Push Message Open
 * User Identity Change

+### Tracking Commerce Events

+Iterable will map mParticle purchase events to Iterable's [track purchase](https://api.iterable.com/api/docs#commerce_trackPurchase) api call.

+An add to cart event is mapped to Iterable's [updateCart](https://api.iterable.com/api/docs#commerce_updateCart) commerce event.
+Iterable does not aggregate partial cart updates.
+As a result, each outgoing add to cart event from mParticle overwrites a user's cart contents, so the cart contents in Iterable will only reflect the most recent add to cart event's product(s).

 ### Subscription Preferences

 You can map a custom event to Iterable's [Update User Subscriptions](https://support.iterable.com/hc/en-us/articles/204780579-API-Overview-and-Sample-Payloads#users) api call.
 See the [Platform Guide](/platform-guide/connections#custom-mappings) for general help with Custom Mappings.
 The 'Update Subscriptions' event takes the following attributes, all optional.